In support of the health and safety of the Paideia Community, cloth face coverings are required on all Paideia campuses.

 - Dr. Brian Winsor, 2018

-As part of our desire to continue providing our families and our community in South Phoenix with a quality education, we’re working on extending our unique learning model and curriculum to high school scholars through our Paideia Liberal Arts Academy.
+As part of our desire to continue providing our families and our community in South Phoenix with a quality education, we’re pleased to extend our unique learning model and curriculum to high school scholars through our Paideia Liberal Arts Academy.